Genetic Regulation of Development and Morphogenesis

 Our current project areas include:

-Planar Cell Polarity: Epithelial cells are polarized and serve specialized functions on their apical and basolateral surfaces.
-Often, they are also polarized along an axis perpendicular to the apical-basal axis, producing patterned arrays within the epithelium (referred to as Planar Cell Polarity).
+Planar cell polarity mechanisms in Drosophila: Epithelial cells are polarized and serve specialized functions on their apical and basolateral surfaces.
+Often, they are also polarized along an axis perpendicular to the apical-basal axis, producing patterned arrays within the epithelium (referred to as Planar Cell Polarity, or PCP).
 We are working to understand the signaling events and cellular responses that produce this cellular asymmetry.
-Mechanistic studies using the fruitfly are complemented by studies of PCP in the mouse.

 Rotation Projects: Students interested in rotation projects in any of the above areas are welcome.
 Phone or email Jeff to discuss possibilities.